gefyrahq/gefyrahq.github.io/getstarted/eks.md

    3. _Exec_ into the running container and look around.
 You will find the container to run within your Kubernetes cluster.
    `docker exec -it mypyserver bash`
    `wget -O- hello-nginx` will print out the website of the cluster service _hello-nginx_ from within the cluster.
-4. Create a bridge in order to intercept the traffic to the cluster application with the one running locally:
+4. Create a bridge to intercept the traffic to the cluster application with the one running locally:
 `gefyra bridge -N mypyserver -n default --port 80:8000 --target deploy/hello-nginxdemo/hello-nginx`
-5. List all running _bridges_:
+1. List all running _bridges_:
 `gefyra list --bridges`
-6. _Unbridge_ the local container and reset the cluster to its original state:
+1. _Unbridge_ the local container and reset the cluster to its original state:
 `gefyra unbridge -N mypybridge`

 ## Cleaning up